sea-bass/turtlebot3_behavior_demos/README.md

 docker compose build
 ```

-## Local Setup
+### Local Setup

-Technically, you should be able to bypass Docker, directly clone this package to a Colcon workspace, and build it provided you have the necessary dependencies.
+If you do not want to use Docker, you can directly clone this package to a Colcon workspace and build it provided you have the necessary dependencies.
 As long as you can run the examples in the [TurtleBot3 manual](https://emanual.robotis.com/docs/en/platform/turtlebot3/overview/#overview), you should be in good shape.

 First, make a Colcon workspace and clone this repo there: